What Is Your Mortgage Principal Balance?

 What is the mortgage principal amount?

-The mortgage principal is the amount you borrow from a mortgage lender that you must pay back.
+The mortgage principal is the amount you borrow from a mortgage lender and must pay back.
 It is not the same as your mortgage payment.
-Your mortgage payment will include both principal and interest as well as any escrow payments you need to make.
+Your mortgage payment will include both principal and interest, as well as any escrow payments you need to make.

 How do you pay off your mortgage principal?

 You can pay off your mortgage principal early by paying more than your mortgage payment.
-Since your mortgage payment is made up of principal and interest, any extra that you pay can be taken directly off the principal.
+Since your mortgage payment is made up of principal and interest, any extra that you pay can be taken directly off the principal – just make sure that your lender knows you want the extra funds applied there.
 If you never make extra payments, you’ll take the full loan term to pay off your mortgage.

 Is it advisable to pay extra principal on a mortgage?

 Paying extra on the principal will allow you to build equity, pay off the mortgage faster, and lower your costs on interest.
-Whether or not you can fit it in your budget or if you believe there is a better use for your money is a personal decision.
+Whether you can fit it in your budget or if you believe there is a better use for your money depends on your personal situation.

 What is the difference between mortgage principal and interest?